Accessibility Statement for Clowne Parish Council Website

 Preparation of this accessibility statement

-This website was last tested on [date].
+This website was last tested on June 11th, 2022.
 The test was carried out by Aubergine.